 - Heat up stirring gently until it melts into a thick hot chocolate sauce.

 - Turn off the heat and add the crushed shortbread and the raisins.
 Stir so that everything is well covered in chocolate.

 - Pour out into a 9x5 parchment lined loaf pan and smooth down with a spoon.
 Place into the fridge to set.

 - Once set, melt the chocolate in the microwave by heating for 30 second intervals and then stirring until it's completely melted.
 Pour over the top of the tiffin base and smooth down with the back of a spoon.

 - Return to the fridge and allow to set completely before slicing into squares.

-**Prep time does not include baking the shortbread cookies, or time spent setting in the fridge.
+- Prep time does not include baking the shortbread cookies (if you're baking them from scratch), or time spent setting in the fridge.